bitfocus/companion-module-studiocoast-vmix/README.md

 * Updated Video Timer feedback to autodetect and use "Mark out" if set
 * Added More functions Afecting Video Playback and Marking In and Out's
 * Added Presets for Video Playback and Marking In and Out's
+* Added Feedback live dB for monitoring Audio on an input or a bus
+* Updated Audio presets with the new feedbacks